victorpengmx/tp/docs/UserGuide.md

 Example: shareCompany 1
 ```

-- If the specified index is invalid (not within the displayed company list or not a positive integer), you will get the following error message:
+- If the specified index is invalid (larger than the index of the displayed company list), you will get the following error message:
 ```
 The company index provided is invalid.
 ```